dotnet/csharplang/proposals/csharp-7.0/tuples.md

 the syntax `(int code, string message)` declares a tuple type having two elements, each with the given type and name.

-As shown, a tuple can be initialized using a [tuple literal](../../spec/lexical-structure.md#Tuple-literals).
+As shown, a tuple can be initialized using a [tuple literal](XXX).

 An element need not have a name.

-The type of a tuple is the ordered set of types of its elements along with their names.
 An element without a name is unnamed.

+**ISSUE:** Make s statement about the purpose of element names.
+I think they are for notational convenience only, and have no other purpose.
+Is that true?

 If a tuple declarator contains the type of all the tuple's elements, that set of types cannot be changed or augmented based on the context in which it is used; otherwise, element type information shall be inferred from the usage context.
 Likewise for element names.

 A tuple's type can be declared explicitly.
 Consider the following declarations: